 5. Use collective intelligence to understand potential future events.

 Many definitions of leadership include the idea that it is a co-creation of stakeholders and leaders.

-This is a useful concept when it comes to gathering signals of potential change in your environment because no single person or industry can possibly know the whole of what is happening in a very dynamic world.
+This is a useful concept for gathering signals of potential change in your environment because no single person or industry can know the whole of what is happening in a very dynamic world.